MSU students engaged in writing at the graduate level can find support from the Writing Center in several ways.

 What is it?

-Focus Friday is an opportunity for graduate writers to participate in a writing community while responsibly working from anywhere but a cramped, overcrowded office on campus.
-This is a chance to connect with other graduate students working on major writing projects—arguably the best people to have in your corner because they cheer you on while holding you accountable.
+Focus Friday is an opportunity for graduate writers to participate in an online writing community and to connect with other graduate students working on major writing projects.

-Every Friday this semester (excluding university-sanctioned holidays), you can write with this online writing community between the hours of 9 am and 3 pm.
-You decide how much time you will writer for the day and then set a goal for yourself.
-You will have an opportunity to ask for feedback on your writing or simply share your successes and frustrations with the group.
-You can join every Friday or as sporadically as your schedule allows.
+Every Friday this semester (excluding university-sanctioned holidays), check in with each other and then write between the hours of 9 am and noon.
+You decide how much time you will dedicate to writing and set an achievable goal for yourself.
+You can ask the group for feedback or simply share your successes and frustrations.
+Use this link to join every Friday or as your schedule allows.

 How does it work?